-Add a File or Process Exclusion to Windows Security
+How to add a File type or Process Exclusion to Windows Security

-- Type Windows Security in the Start menu, and click on it open it.
+- Type Windows Security in the Start menu, and click on it to open it.

 - Navigate to Virus & threat protection.